Amsterdam/bmi-aip-graphql-service/README.md

 Database migrations are still managed by Knex.
 Therefore we do not rely on Prisma migrations here.
 Instead `schema.prisma` and the prisma client should be regenerated after the knex migrations have been rolled out:

-NOTE: A `db pull` should only be performed when actively working on a database change and know what you are doing.
+NOTE: A `db pull` should only be performed when you are actively working on a database change and you know what you are doing.

 ```shell
 # Introspect the database and overwrite the schema.prisma file